How to Sell a House by Owner in Arizona

 • Floor plan imaging: Having a 2D or 3D floor plan image allows buyers to see spatial relationships regarding how the home is connected.

-Research from the National Association of Realtors shows that 100% of home buyers used the Internet to search for a home in 2023.
+Research from the NAR shows that 100% of home buyers used the Internet to search for a home in 2024.
+Additionally, 41%of found photos on websites to be very useful.
 That means your home’s visual online presence is more important than ever.
 Even the best cell phone pictures can’t compete with professional images.

 Step 6: Market your home to buyers

-Listing on the multiple listing service (MLS) will get your property more visibility.
+Unless you have a buyer lined up, you must boost your property’s online presence.
+Listing on the MLS will give your property more visibility.
 As a FSBO seller, you can opt to have your property listed on the MLS for a flat fee, or you can employ a listing service that will charge a percentage of the sales price for services that include MLS access.

 Step 7: Field and negotiate offers